shoark7/shoark7.github.io/_posts/Programming/Python/2019-04-09-how-is-import-going-on-in-python.md

 ---

 This chapter is very core of this post.
 If we create our own scripts, we can use them as scripts and modules.
 Now we're great Python users and our code is fantastic.
 Who knows?
-Maybe we can create famous frameworks like Django, Pandas, etc someday. **This chapter deals with issues about importing our own modules**
+Maybe we can create famous frameworks like Django, Pandas, etc someday. **This chapter deals with issues about importing our own modules**:

 1. You can import standard modules(_math_, _sys_, _keyword_) wherever you are.
 Then how about ours? **How can we make our modules importable in any places?**
-1. **You created 'math' module and it's duplicate with Python _math_ standard module.** It's not ideal but let's say you have to name it that way. **If we run _import math_ it, what would be imported, ours or Python's?**
+1. **You created 'math' module and it's duplicate with Python _math_ standard module.** It's not ideal but let's say you have to name it that way. **If we run '_import math_' it, what would be imported, ours or Python's?**

 Isn't those interesting?
 Yeah, it sure is.
-Let'sget into it :)
+Let's get into it :)